2018 South Point 400

 The 2018 South Point 400 was a Monster Energy NASCAR Cup Series race held on September 16, 2018 at Las Vegas Motor Speedway in Las Vegas.
-Contested over 272 laps—extended from 267 laps due to an overtime finish, on the 1.5 mi asphalt intermediate speedway, it was the 27th race of the 2018 Monster Energy NASCAR Cup Series season, first race of the Playoffs, and the first race of the Round of 16.
+Contested over 272 laps – extended from 267 laps due to an overtime finish – on the 1.5 mi asphalt intermediate speedway, it was the 27th race of the 2018 Monster Energy NASCAR Cup Series season, and the opening race of the Playoffs (and its initial Round of 16).

+Team Penske driver Brad Keselowski won his 3rd consecutive race to advance to the Round of 12, taking the lead from Kyle Larson (Hendrick Motorsports) on lap 251, recording Team Penske's 500th victory across their auto racing endeavors.

 Report

 Background

 Las Vegas Motor Speedway, the track where the race is held.

-Las Vegas Motor Speedway, located in Clark County, Nevada outside the Las Vegas city limits and about 15 miles northeast of the Las Vegas Strip, is a 1200 acre complex of multiple tracks for motorsports racing.
+Las Vegas Motor Speedway, located in Clark County, Nevada outside the Las Vegas city limits and about 15 mi northeast of the Las Vegas Strip, is a 1200 acre complex of multiple tracks for motorsports racing.
 The complex is owned by Speedway Motorsports, Inc., which is headquartered in Charlotte, North Carolina.